 Elders face a constant temptation to feel responsible for their community, their spiritual well-being, their marriages and their continued presence and involvement with their community.
 The problem is that as a community grows, as more and more marriages struggle (and perhaps fail) and as some decide to walk away from your church (and even the faith), that weight on your shoulders increases exponentially.
 Feeling responsible for others when we have no control over their behavior quickly leads to leaders who either try to control the behavior through whatever means necessary or who burn out under the load.

 The good news is that you are not responsible for anyone in your community.
-As an elder, you have responsibilities to them.
+As a pastor, you have responsibilities to them.
 You have the responsibility to love them, to teach them, to carefully and lovingly correct and exhort and encourage them, but you are not responsible for what they choose to do with that.
 Your responsibility includes doing all you can to point them to Jesus, but it puts the results firmly in their choices and the work of the Holy Spirit.

 The same holds true with the overall community.
 We tend to take responsibility both when things are going well and when they aren’t, when we’re growing and when things feel stagnant and dead.
 In both, we overestimate both our influence and our responsibility.
 As leaders, we don’t make the church grow—God does.
 Our responsibility is to discharge our duties faithfully as elders and then leave the results up to God.
 We are responsible to our communities to be the best leaders we can be, to offer the best we can in terms of spurring others on toward love and good deeds and sounding a clear call to be the church Jesus had in mind.
 Ultimately, God is responsible for his church and its members, not us.
 The outcomes of our efforts rest in his hands, not on our shoulders.